thesamnicholls/samgram/README.md

 - [ ] User is able to see everyone elses posts
 - [ ] User is able to see their own profile which includes their own posts
 - [ ] Users can filter posts by date posted
+- [ ] Users can upload more than one image and if so this turns into a slider